fablab-bergamo/Fab-O-matic/hardware/README.md

 This version is easy to order as pre-assembled on JLCPCB.
 For 10 boards, total cost (as per April 2024) is below 200 EUR total (not considering modules and boxes).
 Soldering map is available is you want to assemble yourself : <code>rev 1.0/soldering_map.html</code>

 ⚠ Errata in this revision ⚠

+* PCB design is not MAINS AC safe (NC/NO/COM tracks to the relay).
+* Any high current will BURN the COM/NO PCB tracks on the PCB from the terminal blocks to the relay.
+As a workaround, solder wires between terminal blocks and relay pins on the PCB !

 * Q1 had wrong footprint, B and E pins are swapped.
 As a result, relay is not operative.